ballerina-attic/securing-restful-services-with-ldap/README.md

         var updatedOrder = req.getJsonPayload();

         if (updatedOrder is json) {
-            // Get untainted value if `orderId` is a valid input string validOrderId = getUntaintedStringIfValid(orderId);
+            // Get untainted value if `orderId` is a valid input. string validOrderId = getUntaintedStringIfValid(orderId);

             // Find the order that needs to be updated and retrieve it in JSON format. json existingOrder = ordersMap[validOrderId];

-            // Get untainted json value if it is a valid json existingOrder = getUntaintedJsonIfValid(existingOrder);
+            // Get untainted JSON value if it is a valid JSON. existingOrder = getUntaintedJsonIfValid(existingOrder);
             updatedOrder = getUntaintedJsonIfValid(updatedOrder);

-            // Updating existing order with the attributes of the updated order. if (existingOrder != null) {
+            // Update existing order with the attributes of the updated order. if (existingOrder != null) {

                 existingOrder.Order.Name = updatedOrder.Order.Name;